-A variety of organizations and programs provide services such as transportation to treatment, access to medications or lodging, or other necessities.
+A variety of other organizations and programs provide services such as transportation to treatment, access to medications or lodging, or other necessities.
 One or more of the services below may be able to provide some relief.

 - The Patient Travel Referral program, a program of Mercy Medical Angels, aims to “ensure that no ﬁnancially needy patient is denied access to distant specialized medical evaluation, diagnosis or treatment for lack of a means.”
 The program provides both information on various forms of charitable, long-distance medically related transportation and referrals to sources in the national charitable medical transportation network.
 Visit www.patienttravel.org for details.